ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-getting-started/2-cred/_index.md

 {{% notice tip %}}
 Linux containers are technologies that allow you to package and isolate applications with their entire runtime environment.
 This makes it easy to move the contained application between environments and nodes while retaining full functionality.
 In this lab you'll use the command `podman` later on.
 Podman is a daemonless container engine for developing, managing, and running Open Container Initiative (OCI) containers and container images on your Linux System.
+If you want to learn more, there is a wealth of information on the Internet, you could start [here](http://docs.podman.io/en/latest/Introduction.html) for Podman or [here](https://www.ansible.com/blog/introduction-to-ansible-builder) for execution environments.
 {{% /notice %}}
 ## Run Ad Hoc Commands